milanaryal/milanaryal.github.io/_posts/2019-02-22-inspiring-quotes-from-warren-buffett.md

 19. "Never invest in a business you cannot understand."

 20. "Money is not everything.
 Make sure you earn a lot before speaking such nonsense."

+21. "The stock market is a device for transferring money from the impatient to the patient."

+22. "The greatest enemies of the equity investor are expenses and emotions."

+23. "Why not invest your assets in the companies you really like?
+As Mae West said, 'Too much of a good thing can be wonderful.'"

+24. "Look at market fluctuations as your friend rather than your enemy; profit from folly rather than participate in it."

+25. "Only buy something that you'd be perfectly happy to hold if the market shut down for 10 years."

+> "I never attempt to make money on the stock market.
+I buy on the assumption that they could close the market the next day and not reopen it for five years."
+>
+> --- Warren Buffett